AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 has no control over what is written here (sometimes this library is not even accessible and is hidden as a binary); experts on the architecture build these libraries using in-depth knowledge about the device (BLAS is a good example of one of these libraries).
-The matmul kernel in `linalg.h` discusses different optimizations one may perform for improved performance, however every optimizations requires in-depth knowledge of the target architecture.
+The MatMul kernel in `linalg.h` discusses different optimizations one may perform for improved performance, however every optimizations requires in-depth knowledge of the target architecture.

-The benefit of this approach is that users do not need to be experts of the device they are programming on and can make use of high-performance architectures for their applications (like AI, HPC, etc.).
+The benefit of this approach is that users do not need to be experts of the device they are programming on to achieve high-performance for their applications (like AI, HPC, etc.).
 This also allows for portability between different accelerators and generations of chips.
 The downside is that these high-performance libraries create a large barrier to entry for new chips